ethyca/fides/docs/fidesops/docs/guides/policy_webhooks.md

 }
 ```

-Derived identities are optional: a returned email or phone number will replace currently known emails or phone numbers.
+Derived identity is optional: a returned email or phone number will replace currently known emails or phone numbers.

 ## Resuming PrivacyRequest Execution